haehn/danielhaehn.com/slides/brownCS/a.md

 <img src='segmentation/labels.png' border=0 style='height:512.99px;border:none;'>

-Note: We do this automatically and there are a variety of different methods<br><br>U-Nets and watershed, over floodfilling networks, affinity-based approaches, Seere Lab
+Note: We do this automatically and there are a variety of different methods<br><br>U-Nets and watershed, over floodfilling networks, affinity-based approaches, Seere Lab<br><br>but the automatic segmentations are not perfect

 ---